cosmos/ibc/spec/app/ics-028-cross-chain-validation/system_model_and_properties.md

   since unbonding operations need to reach maturity on both the provider and all the consumer chains.
   >
   > **Note:** The *Slash Invariant* also ensures that if a delegator starts unbonding an amount `x` of tokens from `val` before height `hi`, then `x` will not be slashed, since `x` is not part of `Token(Power(c,hi,val))`.

+- ***Distribution Invariant***: If a consumer chain sends to the provider chain an amount `T` of tokens as reward for providing security, then
+  - `T` (equivalent) tokens are eventually minted on the provider chain and then distributed among the validators that are part of the validator set;
+  - the total supply of tokens is preserved, i.e., the `T` (original) tokens are escrowed on the consumer chain.

 ### CCV Channel
 [&uparrow; Back to Outline](#outline)